H4cksty/ludus_domain_roles/ludus_create_child_domain/README.md

 This role is intended for use on a Windows VM that will become the first DC of a new child domain.
 It automates the entire provisioning process, from installing the required Windows features to creating default user accounts.

 It is designed to be idempotent and safe to run multiple times.
-Passwords and other secrets are handled securely and will not be logged.
+Passwords and other secrets are handled securely and will not be logged during production runs (by re-enabling `no_log: true`).

 ---